-It is always advisable to share disclosures with a colleague, usually the safeguarding lead, this helps to safeguard our own emotional wellbeing as we are no longer solely responsible for the student, it ensures continuity of care in our absence and it provides an extra source of ideas and support.
-We should explain this to the student and discuss with them who it would be most appropriate and helpful to share this information with.
+It is always advisable to share disclosures with a safeguarding lead.
+This helps to safeguard our own emotional wellbeing as we are no longer solely responsible for the student.
+It ensures continuity of care in our absence and it provides an extra source of ideas and support.
+It may be useful to explain this to the young people with whom we are working.